pyarisinghk/pyarisinghk.github.io/_posts/2020-5-26-Harnessing-Logs-In-Android-Studio.md

 Note that we set the log level to “Info” and searched for I/TagName to do the filtering of Info logs. ie, we set two filters:
 (i) Log level as Info and
-(ii) Search parameter as I/tag name we used in the code. ie, I/MyActivityTag in the case of our code written above.
+(ii) Search parameter as I/the tag name we used in the code. ie, I/MyActivityTag in the case of our code written above.

  ![_config.yml]({{ site.baseurl }}/images/DebugLogs.png)